quantopian/alphalens/README.md

 ## Questions?

-If you find a bug, feel free to open an issue on our[github tracker](https://github.com/quantopian/qfactor/issues).
+If you find a bug, feel free to open an issue on our [github tracker](https://github.com/quantopian/qfactor/issues).

 ## Contribute

-If you want to contribute, a great place to start would be the[help-wanted issues](https://github.com/quantopian/qfactor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+If you want to contribute, a great place to start would be the [help-wanted issues](https://github.com/quantopian/qfactor/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

 ## Credits